 After removing marketing and EM&V costs, we authorize SCE to recover \$42.36 million for its CBP program activities from 2024-2027.
-We note that SCE's request to open a CBP Elect+ option was declined, but SCE did not provide a breakdown of budget costs for that option alone.
+We note that SCE's request to open a CBP Elect+ option was declined.
 We therefore direct SCE to submit a Tier 3 advice letter within 60 days of the date of issuance of this decision, updating its CBP budget to reflect the removal of the CBP Elect+ product option.